elsassph/webpack-haxe-example/readme.md

 2. The builds (the order doesn't matter)

 	The important part is to use the `--exclude` macro to ommit classes/packages that are expected to be loaded, and `--next` between each module.
-Here we only have `-main` for the main JS because we want the static main to be executed.
+Here `-main` is specified only for the main JS entry point.

 	Note that the JS files are generated under `src/js`: this is where Webpack is going to look for the JS sources to bundle.